Roger Waters is the subject of a criminal investigation after wearing a Nazi uniform at his recent show in Berlin, Germany.

 Youth in particular fell victim to this indoctrination in Waters' viewpoint.
 In The Wall, faceless children at school desks are fed to a meat grinder, losing their identity and individuality (Thatcher, famously, standardized education curriculum in the UK).
 Students are then all the more malleable when Pink, in a hallucination sequence, imagines himself as a fascist dictator who is rallying the dejected youth.

-The scene relies heavily on imagery, drawing direct parallels to the Nazis.
-(Seriously — it's not subtle.)
+The scene relies heavily on imagery, drawing direct parallels to the Nazis (seriously — it's not subtle.)
 The youth are mobilized to the streets, committing acts of vandalism and assault reminiscent of Kristallnacht.
 This conveys Waters' entire point: the country that once prided itself on beating the Nazis, has now become them.

 While Waters' outfits could appear to be in violation of German law, his reason for wearing it, and his principles — and those of The Wall — are undeniable.
+To censor The Wall, or punish Waters for its creation and performance, would be to prove its very point.

 “You don’t dress up like him, in a pro-Himmler or pro-Nazi way," Halper commented.
 "It’s a scathing critique, you are playing a villainous character.”